-Noise – Ask for a demonstration in store so you can hear it before buying.
-Remember your home will be much quieter than a busy store – a consideration particularly if you’ll be running your fan overnight.
+Noise – Ask for an in-store demonstration so you can hear it before buying.
+Remember your home will be much quieter than a busy store – an important consideration if you’ll be running your fan overnight.
 Listen for any whining or squeaks when it’s oscillating.

-It might be a bit of a rush to install a ceiling fan the same week as an incoming heatwave, but you’ll be well set up in the future without stealing a precious power point in your lounge or bedroom.
-Ceiling fans also come in handy in winter, as they can help circulate the warm air that sits at the top of the room.
+It might be a bit of a rush to install a ceiling fan the same week as an incoming heatwave, but you’ll be well set in the future without stealing a precious power point in your lounge or bedroom.
+Ceiling fans also come in handy in winter, as they can help circulate warm air sitting at the top of the room.

 Here’s what to look for if you opt for a ceiling fan:

-AC or DC motor – AC motors are generally cheaper and only offer a couple of fan settings.
+AC or DC motor – AC motors are generally cheaper, but only offer a couple of fan settings.
 The most efficient motors are DC, which offer multiple speed settings and often a reverse feature for use during the colder months to keep warm air circulating.

 Ceiling height – Needs to be about 2.1 to 2.4m for best performance.
-If it’s significantly higher, you’ll need to start thinking about extension rods to lower the fan.
+If it’s significantly higher, consider extension rods to lower the fan.

-Blade material – There isn’t much difference in performance between blade materials but wooden or plastic blades tend to be quieter.
+Blade material – There isn’t much difference in performance between blade materials, but wooden or plastic blades tend to be quieter than their metal counterparts.

 Cost – You can pick up a cheap MDF one from Bunnings for less than $100 or you can spend up big on a fancier wooden-bladed model.

 Noise – There is no truly silent fan.
 Your best bet is to head into a store with them on display so you can run them on their low and high settings.
-Most lighting stores should have at least a couple of models for you to try out.
+Most lighting stores should have at least a couple of models for you to try.

 Don’t let the name fool you.
-You can set your heat pump to “cool” and sit back in comfort while the tar melts in your driveway.
-Generally, heat pumps aren’t as efficient in cooling mode compared with heating mode, but there are some exceptions.
-The cooling capacity of your heat pump is likely to be 0.5 to 1kW less than its heating capacity.
-The cooling efficiency is expressed as an energy efficiency ratio (EER).
-For example, an EER of 2.5 means it puts out 2.5 times the cooling power as the electricity it uses.
+You can set your heat pump to “cool” and sit back in comfort while the tar melts on your driveway.
+Generally, heat pumps aren’t as efficient in cooling mode compared with heating mode, so expect the cooling capacity of your heat pump to be 0.5 to 1kW less than its heating capacity.
+That said, they’ll still put out more considerably more cooling kilowatts than the power they consume.

-If you decide to go down the heat pump cooling route, remember to clean the filters before switching it on.
-It will make a considerable difference in performance.
+Unlike fans, a heat pump will actually cool the air in your home, and sometimes that’s the only thing that’ll make you comfortable, especially when things get humid at night.
+If you go down the heat pump cooling route, remember to clean the filters before switching it on.
+It makes a considerable difference in performance.

 We’d consider these a last resort.
 They aren’t as portable as the name suggests, since they require ducting to an outside window, and are nowhere near as efficient as heat pumps.
 They’re generally much louder, as the compressor is in the room with you (a heat pump compressor is fixed to a wall outside).
 That makes sleeping next to one a bit of a challenge.

-They’re cheaper to buy than a heat pump (you can get one for as little as $400), so they might be an option for renters looking for a bit of relief from the heat and finding a fan just isn’t doing the job.
-If you do go for a portable air conditioner, look for a model with wheels as the units can be difficult to heft around the room.
+They’re cheaper to buy than a heat pump (you can get one for as little as $400) and don’t need installation, so they might be an option for renters looking for a bit of relief from the heat and finding a fan just isn’t doing the job.
+If you do go for a portable air conditioner, look for a model with wheels, as the units can be difficult to heft around the room.